merill/devconfig/readme.md

 # Merill's DevBox Config

+## Clone this repository

+Clone to the folders below.
+If the path is different you will need to update the path in the PowerShell profile.

+* Windows = F:\code\devconfig\
-## macOS
+* macOS = /Users/merill/Documents/GitHub/devconfig

-### Oh My Posh
+## Oh My Posh

-* Install with homebrew following instructions at [https://ohmyposh.dev/docs/installation/macos](.)
+* Install with homebrew (macOS) and winget (Windows) following instructions at [https://ohmyposh.dev/docs/installation/](https://ohmyposh.dev/docs/installation/)

 ### Install Nerd Font

-* Install CaskadiyaCove NF font from [https://github.com/ryanoasis/nerd-fonts/tree/master#option-4-homebrew-fonts](.)
+* Install CaskadiyaCove NF font using oh-my-posh [https://ohmyposh.dev/docs/installation/fonts](https://ohmyposh.dev/docs/installation/fonts)

 ### PowerShell

-Edit the PowerShell profile using this command
+Edit the PowerShell profile in iTerm (macOS), Windows Terminal (Windows) and VSCode using this command.

 ```powershell
 code $PROFILE
 ```

-Then copy the content from [macOS/PowerShell/Microsoft.PowerShell_profile.ps1](.) into the profile file.
-Update the path to the ohmyposh theme if needed.
+Then copy the content from the OS specific __macOS/Windows__-Profile.ps1 into the profile file.
+Update paths if needed.

 ### iTerm2